tal-hason/argocd-plugin-generator/README.md

 Under our GItops Folder we find 2 Sub Folders:

-- Application, Holds our HELM Chart with it values file to deploy our plugin web-application
+- Argo-Plugin, Holds our HELM Chart with it values file to deploy our plugin web-application
 - ArgoApps, Holds all our argoCD object with kustomaized.

-#### Application Folder
+#### Argo-Plugin Folder

-Please read the [README](GitOps/Application/README.md) file to under stand the Chart
+Please read the [README](GitOps/Argo-Plugin/README.md) file to under stand the Chart

 Some Trick and Tips